urostripunovic/react_redux_course/README.md

-# "React Redux Toolkit for Beginners"
+# React Redux Toolkit for Beginners

 A short presentation about Redux was given in our course in EDAF90 - web programming and I found this course online that is has a course for beginners with instructions to help me learn state management with Redux.
 Think of this React Redux full course tutorial with a video textbook which has 7 clearly defined chapters done by Dave Gray, links below.
 A lot of it is to follow along, there wasn't much to code.
 Still a good short course showing how Redux could be used to update the state.
 I even got to practice my hooks.

+Last Assigment of the online course was to implement the userSlice api and it works!
+I'm a certified 📝🐯

 ### 7 Lessons And Chapters